Nature & people,

 Governace and management Sociocracy is main contender here.
 Google it if you need to know more.
 But we will use everything in the toolbox that works for us and evolve as needed.
 This is the make it or break it for most coliving endeavours, so lots of effort and being real lives here.

-To build a path to accessable and affordable nature based agroecological lifestyles for people who are ready, and give them the tools to get there.
+Building a path to accessable and affordable nature based agroecological lifestyles for people who are ready, and give them the tools to get there.

-So if you like the ideology, no matter where you are, get in touch, and be the change.
+If you like the ideology, no matter where you are, get in touch, and be the change.

 © Copyright 2019 Cohabitat